DrakeCullen/web3-final/README.md

-# Lost And Found web application created with the MERN Stack
+# Message assistant web application created with the MERN Stack

-### I created a lost and found application where users can post pictures and descriptions of items that they lost.
-Other users will see their posts, and they can contact them if they find the missing item.
+### I created a message assistant application for users who have difficulties typing messages.
+A caregiver can pre-configure messages, and a user can click the image to send a text message to their caregiver.

 <br >

-### Access the website at: https://drake-lost-and-found.herokuapp.com/
+### Access the website at: https://web3-message-assistant.herokuapp.com/

 <br>